davehaglan/laygo/docs/source/tutorial/tutorial_BAG.md

 for the primitive template library.
-All primitive template and grid information are stored in *cds_ff_mpt_microtemplates_dense_templates.yaml*, *cds_ff_mpt_microtemplates_dense_grids.yaml* and the files should be loaded before the actual layout generation steps.
+All primitive template and grid information are stored in *cds_ff_mpt_microtemplates_dense_templates.yaml*, *cds_ff_mpt_microtemplates_dense_grids.yaml* and those files should be loaded before the actual layout generation steps.
 Run the following commands to load database.

 ```python